 As you can see, there are a lot more factors into the true cost of IT employee turnover than the first you might think.
 So, what can you do from the CIO perspective?
 First and foremost, you’ll likely want to be proactive when it comes to your compensation model.
 If you’re investing in quality talent – keep them happy by offering competitive pay and compensation packages.

-If you’re looking for new ways to offset your turnover costs for 2020, consider reaching out to us.
+If you’re looking for new ways to offset your turnover costs, consider reaching out to us.
 We’d love to sit down with you to talk about your company’s goals and how we can partner with you to make them happen.
 Give us a call today at (218) 454-7711.
 We can show you how our Lakeshore model can help your firm strategically address the costs and business risks of staff turnover.